getify/You-Dont-Know-JS/types & grammar/ch4.md

 Both approaches accomplish the same effect: `"42"` comes from `42`.
 But it's the *how* that is at the heart of the heated debates over JavaScript coercion.

+**Note:** Technically, there's some nuanced behavioral difference here beyond the stylistic difference.
+We cover that in more detail later in the chapter, in the "Implicitly: Strings <--> Numbers" section.

 The terms "explicit" and "implicit", or "obvious" and "hidden side-effect", are *relative*.

 If you know exactly what `a + ""` is doing and you're intentionally doing that to coerce to a `string`, you might feel the operation is sufficiently "explicit".
 Conversely, if you've never seen the `String(..)` function used for `string` coercion, its behavior might seem hidden enough as to feel "implicit" to you.